 Protect Furniture Using Throw Blankets

-A vacuum cleaner is the most convenient method to keep your couch clean.
+A vacuum cleaner (or a pet vacuum cleaner, if you have pets whose hair can be everywhere) is the most convenient method to keep your couch clean.
 Cover it with a blanket.
 Compared to cleaning a sofa, washing a throw is a lot easier.

 A simple wash in the machine is all that’s needed to remove stains and spills from a blanket that serves as a cover for your couch.